thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 #### Converter templates

 Converter templates could be created only by Tenant administrator.
-You can navigate to **Edge management -> Converter templates** page.
+Go to Cloud and navigate to **Edge management -> Converter templates** page.
 This page allows you to create Converter template.
-These Converter templates are going to be used in Integration templates configuration.
+These Converter templates are going to be used later in Integration templates configuration.

 {% include images-gallery.html imageCollection="converterTemplateCreation" showListImageTitles="true" %}